CrawlJobs Logo

 Requirements

-• Strong leadership, communication, and organisational skills
+• Strong communication, observation and team-work skills

 Job Responsibility